Live Skull: Post-breakup and other activity

-C. was involved in various other New York music projects, including Spoiler; Int'l Shades (with ex-Sonic Youth drummer Bob Bert), which released the Hash Wednesday album in 2005 on Cass Records; and Outpost 13 (including Kent Heine of The Holy Ghost and Stuart Argabright of Ike Yard).
+Mark C. was involved in various other New York music projects, including Spoiler; Int'l Shades (with ex-Sonic Youth drummer Bob Bert), which released the Hash Wednesday album in 2005 on Cass Records; and Outpost 13 (including Kent Heine of The Holy Ghost and Stuart Argabright of Ike Yard).

 Paine received a Master of Fine Arts degree in film at the University of South Florida in Tampa, and writes about world cinema.

 Braun later played with Swans (for a short time in 1982, and then again on their 1991 album Body to Body, Job to Job), the Del-Byzanteens, Glenn Branca, Radio Firefight and Deep Six.

 Hair later played with 3 Teens Kill 4 and Bite Like a Kitty.

-C. and Greenholz briefly reunited in the band Fuse, which released a double 7-inch EP, Dana's Room, in 1992 on the PCP Entertainment label.
+Mark C. and Greenholz briefly reunited in the band Fuse, which released a double 7-inch EP, Dana's Room, in 1992 on the PCP Entertainment label.

 Greenholz, under the name Marnie Jaffe, co-founded Fairmount Girls in Cincinnati, Ohio, and played on their debut album, Eleven Minutes to Anywhere, released on Deary Me Records in 1999.

 Lo later drummed for Wider and then for Chavez in the mid-1990s.

 Zedek moved back to Boston and fronted the blues-rock-oriented Come, who signed to Matador Records.
 She has released several solo albums since Come's 2001 demise.

 Hutchins performed for several years in Of Cabbages and Kings, Phideaux and Digitalis.
 The latter band featured John Meyers (another former Rat at Rat R member) and Reverb Motherfuckers guitarist Skinny John, as well as early Live Skull member Hair.
 Digitalis split up around 1998, and Hair and Hutchins married in 2000.
 The couple were both members of Hungry March Band for many years.
 In the late 2000s, Hutchins was also a member of Lubricated Goat and Lubricated Goat frontman Stu Spasm's side project LoveStruck.
 Hutchins currently performs in the Art Gray Noizz Quintet and Isolation Society which also features Julie Hair, and Ian Wilson formerly in Star Spangles.

 Reunion

 On January 16, 2016, Mark C., Jaffe and Hutchins reunited as Live Skull to perform and record several new songs at Martin Bisi's B.C.
 Studio, as part of the studio's semi-private, 35th anniversary "Recording of the Century" event.

 In November 2019, the band released their album Saturday Night Massacre, followed by Dangerous Visions in 2020.
 The band's current core consists of Mark C., Rich Hutchins, Kent Heine and Dave Hollinghurst.
-Thalia Zedek and Marnie Jaffe occasionally join them in studio and live shows.
+Thalia Zedek and Marnie Greenholz occasionally join them in studio and live shows.